 Python, LLM drafting and auditing, File pipeline

-Extracts transcripts and content from YouTube, Instagram, and TikTok URLs.
-Used as a utility by other skills (video learning, content intake) and standalone.
+Pulls transcripts and content from YouTube, Instagram, and TikTok URLs.
+Used by other skills for video learning and content intake.

 Supadata API, Python

-Most OpenClaw "skills" shared online are prompt files — a SKILL.md with instructions and nothing else.
-These 10 skills each include:
+Most OpenClaw "skills" shared online are prompt files: a SKILL.md with instructions and nothing else.
+These folders show more of the wiring:

 6:00am - Morning briefing